Brown Pasture Looper or Forked Pasture-moth

 (Photo: copyright of Brett and Marie Smith, at Ellura Sanctuary, South Australia)

 These Caterpillars are dark brown with a pale line each side along the shoulders, and with various orange markings.
 The head is pale brown with many small pale markings.
 The caterpillars are inclined to rest at the bottom of a foodplant curled up, looking like a new unfurled leaf of the plant.

 The caterpillars are a pest on pastures, feeding on many herbaceous plants, including :

 The adult moths have brown or grey forewings, with a pattern of forked and zigzag light and dark lines.
 The hindwings are a uniform pale fawn colour.
 The moths have a wingspan of about 3 cms.

-The moths display their labial palps pointing forward, and also have a forked horn on the head.
+The moths display their labial palps pointing forward.

 The species occurs over most of Australia, including

 The eggs are white and roughly spherical.
 They are laid in arrays of about 100 on any available surface, even a stem of grass.

 Characterisation of the Australian Nacophorini and a Phylogeny for the Geometridae from Molecular and Morphological Data,

 Melbourne University Press, 1990, fig. 34.12, pp. 67, 364.